How your Council Tax is spent

 What council tax helps pay for

-Council tax helps pays for the local services we provide.
-With the introduction of the Adult Social Care Levy there are four main elements to the charge:
+Council tax helps pay for the local services we provide.
+There are four main elements to the charge:

 • Spending on adult social care which is ring-fenced and funded by the Adult Social Care precept